 Annually, we perform projects to maintain the exterior envelope of our buildings to protect the original investment of the school, minimize any moisture issues in the buildings, and help ensure the security of the school.
 The largest individual project planned is the replacement of the roof over the two-story classroom wing at Whittier Elementary.
 This roof section is original to the addition constructed at Whittier in 1991.
 The other two building envelop projects planned are the water proofing and cladding of the exterior wall of the gymnasium at Grant Elementary and replacing the caulk in between the precast panels at Mahone Middle School.
-The estimated cost for the exterior envelope projects is \$698,000.
-Pictures of all three projects are provided below.
+The estimated cost for the exterior envelop projects is \$698,000.